RubyLearning/blog/content/post/2007/12/04/josh-software-making-its-mark-in-ruby-on-rails.md

 ---
-title: 'Josh Software: Making its mark in Ruby on Rails'
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-12-04"
-layout: post
 categories:
 - interview
 - rails
 - ruby
+date: 2007-12-04
+layout: post
+title: 'Josh Software: Making its mark in Ruby on Rails'
 ---

 *Pune is now increasingly becoming the hot-bed of Ruby on Rails activity in India and Josh Software Pvt.
 Ltd. are strongly making a mark in this field.
 Satish Talim of RubyLearning.com recently talked to Gautam Rege,